-Alexander Lewko is a senior instructor at the Department of English Language Instruction and is currently serving as the director of the Academic English for Graduates (AEG) program.
+Alexander Lewko is chair and a senior instructor at the Department of English Language Instruction and is currently serving as the director of the Academic English for Graduates (AEG) program.
 He has taught at AUC since 2012 and has extensive experience teaching both the undergraduate and graduate Intensive English courses as well as the graduate-level 310 writing module.
 In 2017, Alexander was president of NileTESOL, a professional association of English language teaching professionals based in Cairo, Egypt.
 He was co-chair of the 2016 NileTESOL Annual Conference and served on the NileTESOL Board of Directors from 2014 - 2018.
 He has presented at conferences in Egypt, Turkey and the United Kingdom.